githubtraining/managing-merge-conflicts/responses/02c_resolution-success.md

 Go ahead and merge this pull request now.

+> I have already approved this pull request, so if you still see "Review required" in the merge view, try refreshing the page.

 1. Click **Merge pull request** below
 1. Click **Confirm merge**
 1. Click **Delete branch** and get ready for your next activity